Hobbit-Holes/Physics-Simulation-Engine/README.md

 <p align="center"><img src="https://github.com/Hobbit-Holes/Physics-Simulation-Engine/blob/main/Screenshots/Exercise07.gif" alt="Exercise 07" height="300"/></p>

 To finish with this unit on vectors, we have carried out some more examples.
 One is about a object moving accross the screen with a random desviation that make the object travel with noise <i>([Random Rotation](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/random-rotation))</i>.
 Another one is about the same logic that the mentioned before, but the object chase the player with additional logic <i>([Steering Rocket](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/steering-rocket))</i>.
-Finally, the last examples we have made are about the vectors, in the first one <i>([Vectors 03](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/vectors-03))</i> we have the vertex of a cube that rotate in a direction, and in the last example <i>([Vectors 04](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/vectors-03))</i> we have different objects whose behaviour varies, making the movement go at different speeds but reaching the objective at the same time.
+Finally, the last examples we have made are about the vectors, in the first one <i>([Vectors 03](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/vectors-03))</i> we have the vertex of a cube that rotate in a direction, and in the last example <i>([Vectors 04](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/vectors-03))</i> we have different objects whose behaviour varies thanks to the <code>MathUtils</code> library that we have create, making the movement go at different speeds but reaching the objective at the same time.
 The results of the last two examples are:

 <p align="center"><img src="https://github.com/Hobbit-Holes/Physics-Simulation-Engine/blob/main/Screenshots/Vectors03.gif" alt="Vectors 03" height="300"/></p>